jeanreye4/tic-tac-toe/readme.md

 but we'll be guiding you along the process and helping as you go.
 Show us what you've got!

-> If you want to choose a different game for Project #4, please consult with an
+> If you want to choose a game different from what is listed for Project #4 please consult with us!
-> instructor!
-Warning - many seemingly simple games end up being much more
-> complex than you might think!
+> arning - many seemingly simple games are much more complex than you might think!

 ## Requirements